- The Admission Criteria are slightly higher for the MSCS than the MCS.

 - The GRE can be waived for some MCS applicants.

-- Applicants for the MSCS program who are rejected are automatically considered for admission to the MCS program.
+- Applicants rejected for the MSCS program are automatically considered for admission to the MCS program.

 Which Program Should I Apply To?

-- Both programs prepare students for careers as working professionals in computer science.
+- Both programs prepare you for a career as a working professional in computer science.

 - The MSCS is slightly more theoretically-oriented, since it requires one more Theory core course than the MCS.

-- If you want a specialization or you want to take CS Professional courses, these are only available under the MCS program.
+- Specializations and CS Professional courses are only available through the MCS program.

-- If you plan to continue studying for a Ph.D., you should consider doing a full Master's Thesis, which is only available under the MSCS program.
+- If you plan to continue studying for a Ph.D., you should consider writing a Master's Thesis, which is only available under the MSCS program (CS 591).

 - If you're not sure which program you want, we suggest applying to the MSCS program.
 If you're accepted, it's easy to change to the MCS program later; if you're rejected for the MSCS program, you'll automatically be considered for the MCS program.